 Recently, a prospective client called looking for a video that would dazzle investors and entice them to commit millions of dollars to their startup idea.
-As we discussed Planet Nutshell’s process, some past work, and other details, one of them asked a simple question: “Can you prove why your approach is the best?”
+As we discussed Planet Nutshell’s process, some past work, our storytelling philosophy, and other details, one of them asked a simple question: “Can you prove why your approach is the best?”

 Now, I’ll let you in on a little secret: I have no definitive proof that our approach to making animated explainer and educational videos is the best.
 We’ve never run a scientific test comparing our approaches to others.